kakwa/pygraph_redis/README.md

 #creating the graph object with a "root" (improper name, I know)
 mygraph2 = Directed_graph(r_server, u'mygraph2', logger, has_root = True)
 #"has\_root = True" ensures that every node has a predecessor
-#if enabled, a node has at least root as a predecessor, but it has any other predecessor it doesn't have root
+#if enabled, a node has at least root as a predecessor,
+#but if it has any other predecessor it doesn't have root as predecessor

 ```